yarivShamash/todo-list/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A home project of a TODO list generated with a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## How to use

+Clone the repo
+Run `npm install`
+Run `npm run dev`

-## Expanding the ESLint configuration
+## ESLint configuration expanded according to production recommendations

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:
+we recommend updating the configuration to enable type aware lint rules:

-- Configure the top-level `parserOptions` property like this:
+- Configure the top-level `**parserOptions**` property like this:

 ```js
 export default {